This easy slow cooker stuffing recipe saves oven space and comes out flavorful and moist every single time!

 Yes!
 You can prepare this stuffing the night before and refrigerate it in an airtight container (wait to add broth until ready to cook!)
 Just make sure to let it come to room temperature for about 30-minutes before transferring it to the slow cooker for even cooking.

-Can I make this stuffing in the oven (if I don’t have a slow-cooker)?
+Can I make this stuffing in the oven (if I don’t have a crockpot)?

 Absolutely!
 If you don’t have a slow cooker, you can transfer the stuffing mixture to a 9×13 baking dish and bake it in the oven.
 Preheat the oven to 350°F and bake for about 30-40 minutes, or until the top is golden brown and the stuffing is cooked through.